pmerry96/EldenRingSpeedChanger/README.md

 Please note this script is to be run in Cheat Engine 7.5, I havent tested it on previous versions

+Theoretically, you can use this script for any non-online game provided you attach cheat engine to the game process

 STEPS TO USE

 Step 0: Clone this repository